Multi-agency Assessment and Referral Form fair processing notice

 Westminster City Council is working in partnership with Royal Borough of Kensington and Chelsea, to develop an online portal for assessment and referral into Children’s Services (Early Help referrals only in RBKC).
-This product is called the Multi-Agency Assessment and Referral Form (MAARF), the method and electronic system we are using to do this is called Open Objects.
+This product is called the Multi-agency Assessment and Referral Form (MARF), the method and electronic system we are using to do this is called Open Objects.

 Open Objects is a secure web-based management information system enabling local authorities to receive referrals securely from a range of professionals.
 Information that is shared using this system will be handled strictly in accordance with the Data Protection Act 1998 and held securely and confidentially.